-The implementation and design of cognitive Robot-Systems is a challenging process.
-Scientists and Enginerings must overview the physics of robots & their environments, sensors & sensor data, perception, probabilistic state estimation, knowledge representation and reasoning, robot learning, task and motion control, and cognitive architectures.
+The implementation and design of cognitive robot systems is a challenging process which requires an overview of the physics of robots & their environments, sensors & sensor data, perception, probabilistic state estimation, knowledge representation and reasoning, robot learning, task and motion control, and cognitive architectures.
 It takes just as much effort to consider these issues when designing robots as it does to teach the entirety of robotics.
-How can we establish and foster the capabilities to understand the interrelation of constituent system parts and how systems work over time and within the context of larger systems (System thinking); the decomposition, pattern recognition, abstraction, and algorithm design (Computational thinking); the intrinsic motivation and willingness to solve challenges of robotics (Motivation); strategies, processes and abstraction (Mathematical thinking); the ability to make reasoned decisions (Decision making); and the awareness on how technology impacts (Sustainability)?
+How can we establish and foster the capabilities to understand the interrelation of constituent system parts and how systems work over time and within the context of larger systems (system thinking), the decomposition, pattern recognition, abstraction, and algorithm design (computational thinking), strategies, processes and abstraction (mathematical thinking), the ability to make reasoned decisions (decision making), the awareness on how technology impacts society (sustainability), and the intrinsic motivation and willingness to solve challenges of robotics (motivation)?

-In this workshop, we address this very challenge by systematizing a best practice from experienced teachers.
+In this workshop, we address this very challenge by systematizing a best practice from experienced teachers and researchers.
 How is it possible to integrate the needs of all stakeholders?
-What are the perspectives of Students, Educators & Researchers, as well as state of the art in cognitive robotics?
+What are the perspectives of students, educators, and researchers, as well as state of the art in cognitive robotics?
 All of these considerations should also include the demands of society on the subject of cognitive robotics.

 Invited Speakers